Codeinwp/pirate-forms/readme.txt

 == Description ==

-Stay in touch with your visitors very easily.
-Pirate Contact Forms offers you a great and friendly contact form for your website.
+Stay in touch with your visitors very easily. <a href="http://themeisle.com/plugins/pirate-forms/" rel="friend">Pirate Contact Forms</a> offers you a great and friendly contact form for your website.
 This is an easy-to-use WordPress contact form with captcha plugin.
 To create a contact form you just need to use the [pirate_forms] shortcode or the 'Pirate Forms' widget.

 Features: